Broadening Target Distributions for Accelerated Diffusion Models via a Novel Analysis Approach: Conclusion

 \section{Conclusion}

-In this paper, we have developed a novel analysis framework directly over the discrete-time DDPM process, and we have provided convergence guarantees for both smooth $Q_0$ and general $Q_0$ with early-stopping.
-One future direction is to further shrink the $\delta$ dependence from polynomial to logarithmic for general $Q_0$ under early-stopping.
-It is also interesting to investigate other families of distributions where explicit parameter dependence can be found.
+In this paper, we have provided accelerated convergence guarantees for a much larger set of target distributions than in prior literature, including both smooth $Q_0$ and general $Q_0$ with early-stopping.
+The accelerated rates are achieved with a new accelerated Hessian-based DDPM sampler using a novel analysis technique.
+One future direction is to further shrink the $d$ dependency for general $Q_0$.
+It is also interesting to investigate other acceleration schemes to further improve diffusion samplers.